Contrast-Security-OSS/docs/content/admin/policy_mgmt/LibraryPolicy.md

 <!-- screenshot -->

-License policy is only available with a Contrast OSS license.
-Contact support if you want access to this feature.
+License policy is available to OSS customers only.
+Contact your Organization Admin to enable OSS.